shantoroy/shantoroy.github.io/_posts/2021-06-05-write-a-reverse-proxy-in-python-part-02-servers.md

 ---
 layout: single
 title: "Write a Reverse Proxy  Server in Python: Part 2 (Server Pool)"
+excerpt:  "In this second part of our "Write a Reverse Proxy Server in Python" tutorial series, we will be discussing how to create a server pool to handle requests.
+By having a pool of servers, you can distribute the workload across multiple servers, increasing the overall capacity and performance of your reverse proxy.
+We will be using Python and the Flask web framework to build the server pool, which will be able to handle multiple servers and their respective ports."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51223565529_111260e908_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51223565529_111260e908_w.jpg"